 Houston Summer Harp Festival

-This year is special as we celebrate 20 years of bringing together young harpists.
+Bringing together young harpists.
 We offer a fun, educational and non-competitive environment for making music, learning about the harp, its history and its music, and making new friends.

 Our esteemed faculty will nurture, challenge and build confidence as we promote a “can do” atmosphere.
 As seasoned and experienced instructors, we realize that our participants will come into this program at varying levels and we understand how to instruct students in a multi-level setting.
 We believe that music offers a unique expression that is special to each individual student.
 Whether playing together or alone or listening for enjoyment, music enhances our life experience.
 It is our joy and honor to share our knowledge and experiences.